-Radio Addenbrooke’s is always pleased to hear from new volunteers who would like to help us expand and improve our service.
-There are various positions available at the station including Radio Presenters, Request Collectors/Ward Visitors, Librarians and Technicians.
+Radio Addenbrooke’s is always pleased to welcome new volunteers to the station.
+There are various positions available including Presenters, Request Collectors/Ward Visitors, Librarians and Technicians.
 We are particularly interested in people who communicate well with people of all ages and feel that they would enjoy speaking with patients.
 Any journalistic, presentational or technical skills would also be extremely useful but experience in these areas are not prerequisite.

 We are staffed entirely by volunteers, who are able to give varying amounts of time to the organisation in a variety of roles.
 You do not need any previous experience to join us, as training is available to enable anyone to contribute in some way to the services provided.